pranjalv123/ASTRID-1/tutorial.md

 # ASTRID tutorial

-ASTRID is a fast, highly scalable coalescent-aware species tree estimation program.
+ASTRID is a fast, highly scalable species tree estimation program that is statistically consistent under the multi-species coalescent model.

 # Installing ASTRID